• Skip to primary navigation

 Find the differentiated French listening comprehension activities here.

-Find set 2 here!
+Find set 2 of the French listening activities here!

 And what is the most-effective thing you can do everyday in your class to help students understand spoken French?
 Speak it early and often!
 They need to hear it as much as they can!